james-minton/jminton/content/post/the-petit-bourgeois-militia-unleashed/index.md

 ---
-title: The petit bourgeois militia unleashed
+title: The gated community, unleashed
 description: On the Capitol riot and its roots in "barracks suburbia"
 date: 2021-01-16T16:05:26.662Z
 draft: false